Anglo-Saxon settlement of Britain: Gildas

-Nevertheless, the De excidio opens with a short historical sketch, with no clear dates, of the sins of the Britons and their "ruin and conquest" by "Saxons", initially invited to the island as mercenaries.
-It is this passage that has attracted most attention from historians, from the early Middle Ages into the 21st century, and is the basis for the traditional narrative of the settlement.
-Gildas indicates that the Britons wrote to the Roman military leader in Gaul addressed as "Agitius thrice consul", begging for assistance, with no success.
-This is normally understood to be Aëtius, whose third consulship was in 446, implying a date in 445-453.
-Gildas reports that an unnamed Romano-British "proud tyrant" then invited "Saxons" to Britain to help defend Britain from the Picts and Scots—and engaged them in a Roman-style military treaty in which Saxons served as foederati, rewarded with lands, which Gildas says were initially in the east of Britain.
-According to Gildas, these Saxons eventually came into conflict with the Romano-British when they were not given sufficient monthly supplies.
-In reaction to this they overran the whole country, creating enormous social and economic disruption, and then returned to their "home" (domum), somewhere in Britain.
-After this, the British united successfully under Ambrosius Aurelianus and struck back.
-Historian N. J. Higham has called the ensuing conflict the "War of the Saxon Federates".
-It ended after the siege at "Mount Badon", the location of which is no longer known.
-The work does not mention any ongoing conflict against Saxons after Badon.
-Gildas reported that his own time (the following generation) "had only experienced the present peace", that wars with outsiders no longer happened, and civil conflicts existed; cities and parts of the countryside remained uninhabited.
+Nevertheless, the De excidio opens with a short historical sketch, without providing clear dates, of the sins of the Britons and an important phase of "ruin" involving a group of Saxons in the 5th century.
+It is this passage that has attracted most attention from historians, from the early Middle Ages into the 21st century, and is the basis for the traditional narrative of Saxon settlement.
+Gildas indicates that the Britons wrote to a powerful Roman leader (romanae potestatis virum) addressed as "Agitius thrice consul", begging for assistance, with no success.
+This is normally understood to be Aëtius, whose third consulship was in 446, implying a date between 445 and 453, when he died.

+Gildas reports that an unnamed Romano-British "proud tyrant" then invited "Saxons" to Britain to help defend it from the Picts and Scots—and engaged them in a Roman-style military treaty in which Saxons served as foederati, rewarded with lands, which Gildas says were initially in the east of Britain, with three ships then followed by a larger number.
+These Saxons eventually came into conflict with the Romano-British when they were not given sufficient monthly supplies.
+In reaction to this, they overran the whole country, creating enormous social and economic disruption, and then returned to their "home" (domus).

+The British subsequently united under Ambrosius Aurelianus and defeated the Saxons, who had previously been victorious and whose "home" was still in Britain.
+The historian N. J. Higham has called this ensuing conflict the "War of the Saxon Federates".
+A period of many battles ensued, culminating in the siege at "Mount Badon", the location of which is no longer known.
+These battles are generally believed to have all been against the Saxons, though Gildas does not specify this.
+In any case, Gildas does not mention any ongoing conflict with the Saxons after Badon.
+In contrast to later narratives that draw upon this section in Gildas, he did not imply that the Saxons he mentioned were the first Saxons, or that their arrival represented the beginning of a migration.
+Gildas reported that his own time—the generation after the events he describes—"had only experienced the present peace", that wars with outsiders no longer happened, though civil conflicts existed, and cities and parts of the countryside remained uninhabited.